Systematic Evaluation of Generative Machine Learning Capability to Simulate Distributions of Observables at the Large Hadron Collider: Review of the explored ML methods

 where $\boldsymbol{\mu}_i = f_{\boldsymbol{\mu}_i}(\vz_{<i})$ and $\boldsymbol{\sigma}_i = f_{\boldsymbol{\sigma}_i}(\vz_{<i})$ are MADE networks.
 The generative sampling in this model is straightforward:

 with a simple inverse

 which is the flow model training direction.
 Due to the autoregressive structure, the Jacobian is triangular (the partial derivatives $\partial x_i/\partial u_j$ are identically zero when $j>i$), hence its determinant is simply the product of its diagonal entries.
 One block of such a flow is presented in Fig. \ref{fig: maf}.
-A further option is to stack a MADEMOG on top of a MAF, which is then labelled as a MAFMADEMOG.
+A further option is to stack a MADEMOG on top of a MAF (and train it jointly), which is then labelled as a MAFMADEMOG.

 Training curves for all three types of models are shown in Fig. \ref{fig: mades_losses}, where one can see that the MADEMOG and MAFMADEMOG achieve similar performance, in both cases significantly better than the simpler MAF.
-The dependence on the number of summed Gaussians is also shown, where one can see that the model performance saturates at a relatively low number of chosen Gaussian mixtures.
-The subsequent studies in this paper were done by choosing the number of mixture components to be the same as the number of features, i.e. 18.
+The dependence on the number of Gaussian terms is also shown, where one can see that the model performance saturates at a relatively low number of chosen Gaussian mixtures.
+The baseline ML model was eventually selected to be MADEMOG, by measuring the quality of generated samples, evaluated using statistical measures presented in Sections \ref{sec: distances} and \ref{sec: c2st}.

+To maximize the physics potential we have further trained the MADEMOG model, which has shown promising performance with a simple architecture at the good sampling speed (see appendix \ref{app: times} for ML event generation times).
+To combat the problems introduced in this section (mainly training instability and over-fitting) we have used a GELU activation function \cite{hendrycks2016gaussian} and cosine learning scheduler with warm restarts \cite{loshchilov2016sgdr}.
+We have also used Gaussian feature scaling introduced in section \ref{sec: quantile}.
+The network has 20M trainable parameters (see Table \ref{tab: hyper_comp} in Appendix \ref{app: hyper}).
+This setup was eventually shown to be the most performant and was used in the final studies in this paper.
+The dependence on the number of used parameters for the MADEMOG network is shown in Appendix \ref{app: paramas}.